 - Single user (the Status button shows Connect) you have just installed AVG Zen.
 You are neither AVG MyAccount administrator, nor are you connected to any network, so you can only view and manage AVG products installed on this device. - Connected user (the Status button shows Connected) you have used a pairing code, thus accepting an invitation to someone's network.
-All AVG products on your device can now be viewed (not managed) by this network's administrator.
+All AVG products on your device can now be viewed and managed by this network's administrator.
 As for yourself, you can still view and manage AVG products installed on this device (as if you were a single user).
 If you no longer want to stay in a network, you can easily leave it. - Administrator (the Status button shows current AVG MyAccount name) you have logged in using your MyAccount (perhaps you have previously created a new one).
 This means that you have access to all AVG Zen features.
 You can add devices to your network, remotely view AVG products installed on them and, if necessary, remove them from your network.
+You can even perform various remote actions on connected devices.

 - How to accept invitations?

 - How to connect to existing Zen network?

 - How to create a new Zen network?

 - How to leave a network?

+- How to view and/or manage AVG products?